“Grand Theft” Charges │ California Penal Code 487 PC

-Early intervention by a Grand Theft Defense Attorney is the first step to successful grand theft defense.
+Early intervention by an experienced Newport Beach Theft Crimes Attorney is the first step to successful grand theft defense.
 Specifically, a lawyer will speak with detectives directly to ensure that law enforcement will not contact you hoping that you give incriminating statements.
 Additionally, the Law Offices of John Rogers will contact witnesses early on to get a statement before their memories fade, and submit notices to business, organizations, and individuals demanding that they preserve any and all evidence that may be useful towards your defense.
 Evidence such as video surveillance, recordings, or correspondence.
 Contact Attorney John D. Rogers at the cases earliest juncture to begin your defense.

 2. What must the Prosecutor Prove for Grand Theft?

 According to CALCRIM 1800, in order to prove you’re guilty of grand theft by larceny under PC 487, the prosecution must prove each of the following elements beyond a reasonable doubt:

 1. You took property that did not belong to you;